saucecontrol/Compact-ICC-Profiles/readme.md

 | [Rec709-v2-magic.icc](profiles/Rec709-v2-magic.icc?raw=true) | 738 bytes | R709 | 183-Point Curve |
 | [Rec709-v4.icc](profiles/Rec709-v4.icc?raw=true)             | 480 bytes | R709 | Parametric Curve |

+---
 ### Rec.
 2020

-Note: The [Rec.
+**Warning**: The [Rec.
 2020](https://en.wikipedia.org/wiki/Rec._2020) color space requires a negative Z value for the red primary when adapted to the profile illuminant, which is not allowed according to the ICC spec.
 While some software will handle the negative value correctly, it may cause issues with software that adheres strictly to the ICC specs, including popular web browsers.
 Chrome and Firefox [recently relaxed those restrictions](https://bugzilla.mozilla.org/show_bug.cgi?format=default&id=1250461), but *only on Apple platforms*.

 #### Max-Compatibility